-Here are some of my feelings about Christmas: 1) Kids should be told that Santa’s fake, and that his round belly, indicative of low testosterone and possible blood sugar issues, makes it highly unlikely that he would have the stamina to fly around the world and squeeze his big ass down a chimney.
+Here are some of my feelings about surviving Christmas as a parent: 1) Kids should be told that Santa’s fake, and that his round belly, indicative of low testosterone and possible blood sugar issues, makes it highly unlikely that he would have the stamina to fly around the world and squeeze his big ass down a chimney.
 2) My ideal Christmas would be spent in a country where Christmas isn’t widely celebrated, preferably a place with sparse internet service so I could avoid news and fake outrage over the semantics of “Merry Christmas” versus “Happy Holidays.”
 (I prefer “Happy Holidays” because it covers a longer period of time and negates the need to reply to mass holiday texts twice in one week.)
 3) December 25th is a pretty bad choice of day to celebrate Christmas.
 For one, Jesus was not really born that day, and since Christmas is largely about buying stuff for kids and making the rich richer–let’s not pretend otherwise–have it sometime in February when many parents have tax refunds in hand.
 Genius!

 But of course, with three little ones and a wife, it ain’t really about my feelings.
 So each holiday season I hang in there and and try not to show my true colors as DeScrooge Gibson.
 And man, it was a struggle this year.